bradcerasani/handlebars-tutorial/readme.markdown

 ### Why Handlebars.js?

-Handlebars is an extension of Mustache; it supercedes Mustache.js
+Handlebars is an extension of Mustache; it supersedes Mustache.js

 - advanced, feature-rich, active community
 - logic-less templating